 But, you can help yourself in the event of a fire, if you make a plan and practice it.
 Being prepared and well-rehearsed will help you react and increase your chances of getting your family out safe and sound.

-Second floor: If family members can’t escape from a second floor easily, put some escape ladders near the windows and make sure children can get down them without problems.
+If family members can’t escape from a second-floor easily, put some escape ladders near the windows and make sure children can get down them without problems.
 If they struggle, have an adult ready to help them out.

 Being safe often comes down to planning and preparation.
 Not being ready for an emergency situation will only cause panic, fear and dangerous situations should the worst happen.

-Did you know Swartz Contracting & Emergency Services can help with fire restoration projects from boarding up, to clean up, to restoring your property to pre-loss condition?
+Did you know Swartz Contracting & Emergency Services can help with fire restoration projects from boarding up, to clean up, to restore your property to pre-loss condition?
 For more information, contact us today!